 iShares XCS ETF is one of the costliest small-cap ETFs on this list, and it allocates its entire assets to 235 small-cap Canadian equity securities.

-The portfolio can be used to diversify a portfolio of large or mid-cap Canadian equities with exposure to small-cap Canadian equity securities, and it could be used to express a view on small-cap Canadian stocks.
+The portfolio can be used to diversify a portfolio of large or mid-cap Canadian equities with exposure to small-cap Canadian equity securities.

 2. Vanguard Small-Cap Value ETF (VBR)